iAAA-event/iAAA-MRI-Contest-Image/README.md

 ## `submission.py`

-We create a sample `submission.py` file, you script should follow these arguments to execute properly.
+We create a sample `submission.py` file, your script should follow these arguments to execute properly.

 ### File